 Off one side of this toy area, between Bornelund and Sanrio there is a comfortable baby and toddler room.
 It has seats and tables, a couple of highchairs, a microwave and hot water dispenser.
 Basically, everything you would need (bar the food and cutlery) to feed a small child.
 There are nappy changing mats here too and a nursing area.
 There are general toilets beside this room for both men and women, and a toilet for wheelchair users.
 The toilets in the women’s have “baby-keeps”, like a highchair except built into the wall, to hold baby while you use the facilities!

 For foreigners visiting Kawagoe to do some shopping or long termers in Japan who like point cards another area of interest is the fourth floor.
 Here they have a large customer service area that handles tax back claims and applications for point cards.
-At Christmas time, the fifth floor is where you want to go to visit the real Santa from Lapland.
 If you would like to buy some food and / or food gifts, chocolates, alcohol or other food / drink speciality items, the basement is where you will find a choice of delectable delights.
 My kids love the owl shaped cakes by JuchHeim Die Meister.